 - If you end up going through the Maligne Lake rinse cycle like we did, you’ll be very glad to have a second set of warm, dry clothes waiting for you in your tent (this is the one we use) or a waterproof bag (we like Sea to Summit bags).

 - Pack light enough to not overweight your boat, but do afford yourself some luxuries like a crib board, wine, or heaps of hot chocolate.
 No need to pack like you’re wearing it on your back for this paddle.

 - Start early as the water is often calmer earlier in the day.

 - Bear sightings have been reported at Maligne Lake so pack and know how to use bear spray.
-Store your food in the bear proof lockers that each campsite is equipped with.
+Store your food in the bear-proof lockers that each of the Maligne Lake campgrounds is equipped with.

 Whether you choose to explore Maligne Lake by taking one of the boat tours or follow our advice and book a backcountry campsite to paddle the length of the lake, it truly is an incredible destination.
 Take lots of pictures if you do go camping on Maligne Lake, we’d love to see them!

 - Maligne Lake Cruise (if we haven’t managed to convince you to paddle)

 - Jasper National Park & Maligne Lake Gem Trek Map